Deuteragonist. The second guy. No, not the Sidekick

 - Old Man Marley in Home Alone, The Pigeon Lady in Lost in New York, and Mrs. Hess in 3, with Kevin as the protagonist in 1 & 2 and Alex in 3, and their parents as the tritagonist.

-- Jack Sparrow was originally supposed to be the Deuteragonist in the original Pirates of the Caribbean Trilogy, with Will as the Protagonist, but Jack's popularity just took off.
+- Jack Sparrow was originally supposed to be the Deuteragonist in the original Pirates of the Caribbean Trilogy, but Jack's popularity just took off.
 In the end, Jack became the Protagonist, Will the Deuteragonist, and Elizabeth the Tritagonist.

-- Zaltar is Supergirl, with Kara/Supergirl as the main protagonist and Ethan as the tritagonist.
+- Zaltar in Supergirl, with Kara/Supergirl as the main protagonist and Ethan as the tritagonist.

 - Robin in Batman Forever and Batman & Robin, with Chase Meridian as the tritagonist in Forever.